Santinell/jrpc2/README.md

   module.exports = math;
 ```

-If you want you can manual expose your methods and modules.
+If you want you can manual load your methods and modules.
 For async methods you can use promises.

 ```javascript